Deceptive Planning for Resource Allocation: Generating Deceptive Behavior

-To ensure the finiteness of the optimal value in \eqref{opt_main_1}-\eqref{opt_main_2}, we propose to divide Team 1's behavior into two phases, namely, deceptive and goal-directed phases.
-During the deceptive phase, Team 1 aims to deceive Team 2 regarding its utility matrix by optimizing its behavior with respect to the measures in \eqref{exagg_KL} or in \eqref{ambiguity_def}.
-Let $T \mathbb{N}$ be a critical decision stage at which Team 1 switches from the deceptive phase to goal-directed phase.
-After $T$, Team 1 aims to reach its final distribution $\boldsymbol{\sigma}^{\star}_{1,U^{\star}}$ through a shortest path.
+To ensure the finiteness of the optimal value in \crefrange{opt_main_1}{opt_main_2}, we propose to divide the team's behavior into two phases, namely, \textit{deceptive} and \textit{goal-directed phases}.
+During the deceptive phase, the team aims to deceive the adversary regarding its goal distribution by optimizing its behavior with respect to the measures in \eqref{exagg_KL} or in \eqref{ambiguity_def}.
+Let $T\in\mathbb{N}$ be a critical decision stage at which the team switches from the deceptive phase to the goal-directed phase.
+After $T$, the team aims to reach its final distribution $\boldsymbol{\sigma}_{*}$ through the shortest path.

 We utilize extended MDPs to compactly represent the deceptive and goal-directed phases in a single decision model.
-Formally, let $\overline{\mathbb{M}}_T (\overline{\mathcal{S}},\overline{\alpha},\mathcal{A}, \overline{P})$ denote an \textit{extended MDP} where $\overline{\mathcal{S}} \mathcal{S}\times [T+1]$ is a finite set of states, $\overline{\alpha} \overline{S} [0,1]$ is an initial distribution such that, for each $\langle s,t \rangle \overline{\mathcal{S}}$, $\overline{\alpha}(\langle s,t \rangle) \alpha(s)$ if $t 1$ and $\overline{\alpha}(\langle s,t\rangle) 0$ otherwise, and $\overline{P} \overline{\mathcal{S}} \mathcal{A} \overline{\mathcal{S}} [0,1]$ is a transition function such that
+Formally, let $\overline{\mathbb{M}}_T=(\overline{\mathcal{S}},\overline{\alpha},\mathcal{A}, \overline{P})$ denote an \textit{extended MDP} where $\overline{\mathcal{S}}=\mathcal{S}\times [T+1]$ is a finite set of states, $\overline{\alpha}:\overline{S}\rightarrow[0,1]$ is an initial distribution such that, for each $\langle s,t \rangle\in\overline{\mathcal{S}}$, $\overline{\alpha}(\langle s,t \rangle)=\alpha(s)$ if $t=1$ and $\overline{\alpha}(\langle s,t\rangle)=0$ otherwise, and $\overline{P}:\overline{\mathcal{S}}\times\mathcal{A}\times \overline{\mathcal{S}}\rightarrow[0,1]$ is a transition function such that

-In an extended MDP, we can clearly distinguish the deceptive and goal-directed phases by defining the objectives separately for the states $\mathcal{S} [T]$ and $\mathcal{S} \{T+1\}$ as will be discussed shortly.
+In an extended MDP, we can clearly distinguish the deceptive and goal-directed phases by defining the objectives separately for the states $\mathcal{S}\times[T]$ and $\mathcal{S}\times\{T+1\}$ as will be discussed shortly.

-In the above construction, $T$ is a design variable that can be used to tune the duration of Team 1's deceptive behavior.
-One practical approach is to set $T$ as a function of shortest path.
-Specifically, let $T_{\min}$ be the minimum expected time for Team 1 to reach their final distribution $\boldsymbol{\sigma}^{\star}_{1,U^i}$. $T_{\min}$ can be computed by replacing the objective function in \eqref{entropy_regularized_start} with $\sum_{s\in\mathcal{S}_r}\sum_{a\in\mathcal{A}(s)}x(s,a)$.
-Then, we can simply set $T k\lceil T_{\min}\rceil$ where $k \mathbb{N}$ determines the balance between suboptimality of the behavior and deception effort.
+In the above construction, $T$ is a design variable that can be used to tune the duration of the team's deceptive behavior.
+One practical approach is to set $T$ as a function of the shortest path.
+Specifically, let $T_{\min}$ be the minimum expected time for the team to reach their final distribution $\boldsymbol{\sigma}^{\star}_{1,U^i}$. $T_{\min}$ can be computed by replacing the objective function in \eqref{entropy_regularized_start} with $\sum_{s\in\mathcal{S}_r}\sum_{a\in\mathcal{A}(s)}x(s,a)$.
+Then, we can simply set $T=k\lceil T_{\min}\rceil$ where $k\in\mathbb{N}$ determines the balance between suboptimality of the behavior and deception effort.